gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.ApplicationRedirections.md

 > `optional` **redirect\_from**: `string`

-- Old domain url of the sales channel
+- Old domain url of the sales channel.

 ***